Remember Dolly the sheep?

 Raël chose his most trusted disciple, Dr. Brigitte Boisselier, to run Valient Ventures.

 Boisselier was a French chemist with multiple PhDs in physical and analytical chemistry from the University of Dijon and the University of Houston.
-She had joined the cult a during a bitter divorce; the Raëlians helped her get her groove back by making her feel sexually desirable and intelligent again.
+She had joined the cult a during a bitter divorce; the Raëlians helped her get her groove back by making her feel sexually desirable.
 Her scientific mind and boundless ambition made her one of Raël’s favorites and she was quickly admitted to his inner circle.

 If there was anyone in the International Raëlian movement who could make human cloning a reality, it was Dr. Brigitte Boisselier.